hasii2011/buildlackey/README.md

   Runs the mypy checks for the project specified by the following environment variables

       PROJECTS_BASE -  The local directory where the python projects are based PROJECT       -  The name of the project;  It should be a directory name

   PROJECT is overridden if the developer specifies a package name

+  The -s/--source option specifies the project subdirectory where the Python source code resides.
+The source default value is 'src'

 Options:
   --version                Show the version and exit.
-  -p, --package-name TEXT  Use this option when the package name does not match the project name --help                   Show this message and exit.
+  -p, --package-name TEXT  Use this option when the package name does not
+                           match the project name
+  -s, --source TEXT        The project subdirectory where the source code
+                           resides
+  --help                   Show this message and exit.
 ```
 * cleanup